-Prince Lakshman,
+Prince Lakshman.

 returned home to

 Ayodhya, where the

 people rejoiced and lit lamps

 all over the kingdom to welcome

 them back and usher in the just and kind

+rule of Prince Rama.

 The entire city looked like a row of lights and this is part of the reason why Diwali is referred to as the "Festival of Lights" and is a celebration of the victory of good over evil.
 This theme is most commonly associated with the celebration of Diwali.